Recently there was a discussion on a message forum whether meditation

 that disturb you, or cause fear and you can visualize alternative

 approaches to cope with them in different and healthy ways.
+You

 You can also use meditation to solve problems, think creatively,

-analyze a situation, gain insight or know your intuition or
+analyze a situation, gain insight or know your intuition or gut

-deepest thoughts and feelings.
+thoughts and feelings.

 Therefore, meditation is not a superstition unless you are superstitious

 or prejudiced about it.